 I) Any other flaws are found.

 10) A cord withdrawn from use shall be destroyed.
-A bungee cord is considered to be destroyed when it is cut into lengths of 5 feet or less.
+A bungee cord is considered destroyed when it is cut into lengths of 5 feet or less.

-11) Daily testing.
+11) Daily Testing.
 Before starting and during the day's operations, the jump master shall:

 A) Visually inspect the entire length and circumference of the bungee cord for signs of wear.
 The inspection shall be repeated at least 4 times during daily operation and recorded;